A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Introduction

 Another suitable option for homogenization of elastomeric metamaterials is micromorphic homogenization scheme introduced by~\cite{Rokos2018}, which incorporates kinematic coupling between individual cells through an additional field variable.
 The essence of the adopted approach lies in the decomposition of the displacement field into slow and fast varying components.
 In addition, a predefined fluctuation field corresponding to the pattern transformation is introduced, representing prior knowledge about the most important microstructural deformation modes.
 The method has been compared to ensemble averaged results for uniformly compressed structures by~\cite{Ameen2018b}, where the accuracy of the method has been assessed for a macroscopically one-dimensional problem.
 The methodology has been generalized to multiple micromorphic fields in~\citep{Rokos2019a}, and multiscale buckling addressed in~\citep{Bree2019}.

-The aim of this paper is to compare the performance of the two above-mentioned enriched computational homogenization schemes (i.e., the second-order and micromorphic) in the context of elastomeric mechanical metamaterials exhibiting pattern transformations against the reference ensemble-averaged solution on three examples.
+The aim of this paper is to compare the performance of the two above-mentioned enriched computational homogenization schemes (i.e., the second-order and micromorphic) in the context of elastomeric mechanical metamaterials exhibiting pattern transformations against the reference ensemble-averaged solution on three examples considered for simplicity in two-dimensional setting under plane strain assumption.
 Both methods include an enhanced continuum description at the macro-scale, allowing to account for relevant size and boundary effects.
 For completeness, results corresponding to the scale-independent first-order computational homogenization scheme are included as well.

 The remainder of this paper is organized as follows.
 First, Section~\ref{sec:Material} specifies the elastomeric metamaterial considered, through its geometry, constitutive laws, and basic mechanical behaviour.
 Section~\ref{sec:Methodology} introduces the reference solution represented by the ensemble average of Direct Numerical Simulations~(DNS) corresponding to a family of translated microstructures.
 The classical first-order computational homogenization method is then briefly reviewed, followed by a description of the second-order and micromorphic homogenization schemes.
-In Section~\ref{sec:Results}, the considered load cases are presented and the results obtained with the different homogenization methods are discussed.
+In Section~\ref{sec:Results}, the considered load cases are presented, and the results obtained with the different homogenization methods are discussed.
 Finally, overall summary and conclusions are provided in Section~\ref{sec:Conclusion}.

 Throughout this paper, the following notational conventions are adopted: scalars~$a$, vectors~$\vec{a} = a_{i}\vec{e}_{i}$, second-order tensors~$\boldsymbol{A} = A_{ij}\vec{e}_{i}\vec{e}_{j}$, third-order tensors~${}^{3}\boldsymbol{A} = A_{ijk}\vec{e}_{i}\vec{e}_{j}\vec{e}_{k} $, scalar product~$\vec{a} \cdot \vec{b} = a_{i}b_{i}$, single contraction~$\boldsymbol{A} \cdot \vec{b} = A_{ij}b_{j}\vec{e}_{i}$, double contraction~$\boldsymbol{A} : \boldsymbol{B} = A_{ij}B_{ji}$, transpose~$\boldsymbol{A}^{\mathrm{T}}, A_{ij}^{\mathrm{T}} = A_{ji}$, gradient operator~$\vec{\nabla} \vec{a} = \frac{\partial a_{j}}{\partial X_{i}} \vec{e}_{i} \vec{e}_{j}$, and divergence operator~$\vec{\nabla} \cdot \vec{a} = \frac{\partial a_{i}}{\partial X_{i}}$.
 Unless indicated otherwise, summation over repeated indices is assumed for tensor operations.